gto76/python-cheatsheet/README.md

 >>> multiply_by_3(10)
 30
 ```
-* **Partial is also useful in cases when function needs to be passed as an argument because it enables us to set its arguments beforehand.**
+* **Partial is also useful in cases when a function needs to be passed as an argument because it enables us to set its arguments beforehand.**
 * **A few examples being: `'defaultdict(<func>)'`, `'iter(<func>, to_exc)'` and dataclass's `'field(default_factory=<func>)'`.**

 ### Non-Local